vikrant82/chat-analyzer/readme.md

 2.  **Select an AI Model**: Choose your preferred AI model from the list.
 A sensible default will be pre-selected if configured.
 3.  **Select a Date Range**: Use the date picker to choose the start and end dates.
 You can also select from pre-defined ranges like "Last 2 Days", "Last Week", etc.
 4.  **Configure Caching**: Use the "Enable caching for faster analysis" checkbox to enable or disable caching for the current analysis.
+5.  **Configure Image Processing (Webex only)**: When connected to Webex, you can control image analysis for the current request.
+    -   **Analyze images in chat**: Uncheck this to disable image processing for this session.
+    -   **Max image size (MB)**: Set a size limit for images to be analyzed.
-5.  **(Optional) Start with a Specific Question**: Before starting the chat, you can enter a specific question in the text box.
+6.  **(Optional) Start with a Specific Question**: Before starting the chat, you can enter a specific question in the text box.
 If you do, the AI will answer that question directly instead of providing a general summary.
-6.  **Start Chat**: Click the **"Start Chat"** button to begin the analysis and open the conversational chat window.
+7.  **Start Chat**: Click the **"Start Chat"** button to begin the analysis and open the conversational chat window.
 7.  **Ask Follow-up Questions**: Use the chat input to ask follow-up questions about the analyzed data.
 8.  **Clear & Start New**: Click the **"Clear & Start New"** button to clear the conversation and start a new analysis.